TULiberalArts/Spanish/pages/home.md

 feature: true
 feature-image: media/newhero.png
 ---
-## Monolingualism Can Be Cured
+## About 500 Million People Speak Spanish, Why Not be One of Them?
-Our students study the cultural, historic, literary and linguistic aspects of the Spanish and Portuguese-speaking worlds in order to navigate a complex, increasingly globalized world with strong critical thinking and communication skills.
+Our students study the cultural, historic, literary and linguistic aspects of the Spanish and Portuguese-speaking worlds in order to navigate a complex, increasingly globalized community with strong critical thinking, communication skills and and professional skills.

 ## Join a Unique and Vibrant Community
-The Department of Spanish and Portuguese is a unique and vibrant community of faculty who teach students of all disciplines at the undergraduate and graduate levels.
-Our three Spanish major tracks (Language and Professional Studies; Language, Literature and Linguistics; and Spanish for Education) prepare students for the 21st century’s pluralistic, globalized society.
-They do this through rigorous language training and by providing instruction in the cultures and literature of Spain, Latin America and the Luso-Brazilian world.
+The Department of Spanish and Portuguese is a unique and vibrant community of students and faculty at the undergraduate and graduate levels.
+Our three Spanish major tracks (Language and Professional Studies; Language, Literature and Linguistics; and Spanish for Education) engage students in the cultures and literature of Spain, Latin America and the Luso-Brazilian world and prepare students to function bilingually for the 21st century’s century’s globalized society.

-## Diverse Spanish and Portuguese Educations
+## Meet Your Language Needs through Diverse Course Offerings
-Specialized courses in business, criminal justice and medical Spanish and translation/interpretation skills complement our diverse courses.
+Specialized courses in business, criminal justice and medical Spanish and translation/interpretation skills complement our linguistic, literature and culture courses.
 This course mix allows you to tailor your learning toward your professional and intellectual goals.

 ___